kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.template `String|Function`

-The [template](/api/framework/kendo#methods-template) which is used to render the column content.
-The Kendo UI Grid widget renders table rows (`<tr>`) which represent the data source items.
+The [template](/api/framework/kendo#methods-template) which renders the column content.
+The grid renders table rows (`<tr>`) which represent the data source items.
 Each table row consists of table cells (`<td>`) which represent the grid columns.
 By default the HTML-encoded value of the [field](#configuration-columns.field) is displayed in the column.

-Use the `template` to customize the way the column displays its value.
+> Use the `template` to customize the way the column displays its value.

 #### Example - set the template as a string (wrap the column value in HTML)